-Make sure you are using an up-to-date web browser.
-Try a different web browser such as Chrome, Firefox or Safari.
-Try on something else like another computer or mobile device that is not on that network.
+Make sure you are using an up-to-date web browser or try a different web browser such as Chrome, Edge, Firefox or Safari.
+Internet Explorer is not recommended.
+Try another computer or mobile device that is not on that network.

 Live stream still not working?

-Many other viewers are watching the event live and will access the recorded live stream post event on smart phones, tablets, computers and connected TV’s so you may need to restart your computer if you are still having trouble.
-It may be your computer and the connection that it is on is not suited to playing a live stream.
+Many other viewers are watching the event live on smart phones, tablets, computers and connected TV’s so you may need to restart your device if you are still having trouble.
+It may be your device and/or the connection is not suited to playing a live stream.

 Live stream has no sound?

-Ensure the volume is turned up or the speakers are turned on.
-Play a YouTube video or another audio piece of content to ensure you have sound engaged on your computer or device.
+Ensure the volume is turned up and the speakers are turned on.
+Play a YouTube video or another piece of content containing audio to ensure you have sound engaged on your computer or device.